kimklai/WindowsGSM.Soulmask/README.md

 forked from ohmcodes/WindowsGSM.Soulmask.

 BUT use the RIGHT WAY to stop game server.
-The original code with control-c would cause your game save lost.
+The original version of ohmcodes with control-c would cause your game save lost.
 ```

 # WindowsGSM.Soulmask